abidrey07/Project-CTRL-Gaming-Controller-/README.md

 **Implemented Features**:
 - ✅ Feature 1: Initialize controller
-    - Utilizing XInpit library (to initialize physical firmware controller):
+    - Utilizing XInput library (to initialize physical firmware controller):
         - Set autosend to false so that button commands are sent manually to computer
         - Joysticks we have only accept values between 0 to 1023, so set values
         - begin program to intiate loop to communicate back and forth between controller and computer